 - Teen Pregnancy

 Since January 2010, DOH-Orange has implemented clinical trials in our immunology department and integrated research throughout other departmental programs with an effort to (1) increase access to services, (2) improve quality of care, (3) incorporate cost containment and (4) sustainability of programs for individuals seeking our services.
 We have an ongoing relationship with the National Institutes of Health, CDC, and State Universities which provide us great opportunities to acquire studies that no only benefit our clients but also assures the State of Florida achieves its mission: "the healthiest state in the nation."
-For more information on Clinical Trials, please contact:

 The Men’s Health Initiative of Central Florida was developed by the Florida Department of Health in Orange County in collaboration with other community partners to bring awareness to preventable health issues and to encourage men and boys to take charge of their health by seeing their doctor for annual screenings.
 The Men’s Health Initiative of Central Florida’s Mission Statement is “To Promote and Inspire the Culture of Health and Health Equity for All Men and Boys in Central Florida through Stakeholders, Initiatives and Measurable Behavioral Changes and Community Collaboration.”